All Episodes

 On purpose, by the way.

-Yeah, it was hard to small.
+Yeah, it was hard to swallow.

-You see how big that thing is.
+You see how big that thing is?

 It's like a pill.

-It's smaller than a multivitamin.
+It's swallowed in a multivitamin.

 Oh, there they are.